pokt-network/pocket-core/doc/cli-interface-spec.md

 > - `<armor>`: The encrypted encoded private key to be imported.
 > Example output:
 ```
-Account imported succesfully.
+Account imported successfully.
 Address: 0x....
 ```

 - `pocket accounts export <address>`
 > Exports the account with `<address>`, encrypted and ASCII armored.
-Will prompt the user for the account passphrase and for an encryption passphrase for the exported account.
+Will prompt the user for the account passphrase and an encryption passphrase for the exported account.
 >
 > Arguments:
 > - `<address>`: The address of the account to be exported.